 The project is the result of a 2 year investigation.
 In it I was able to weave my investigations of the inner world, with art practice.
 This led me to developed a very personal method of spiritual practice which included a dream diary using collage, drawing as meditation and bibliographic research.

-Its final result includes an alchemical cabinet, a dream diary, a collage dream-journal and drawing-herbarium, inspired by my dreams done through mixed media (collage, herbarium and drawing), an an interview with a non binary friend, Arian Bloodwood, about intimate community, and a series of 36 drawings illustrating the 10 phases of alchemical transformation.
+Its final result includes an alchemical cabinet, a dream diary, a collage dream-journal and drawing-herbarium, inspired by my dreams done through mixed media (collage, herbarium and drawing), and a series of 36 drawings illustrating the 10 phases of alchemical transformation.

 During the 40ties and then throughout his life, Carl Jung researched alchemical treatises, particularly the Rosarium Philosophorum, written in 1550.
 In various of his books, Jung described how alchemy’s investigation on how to transform stone into gold ( lapis philosophorum, or the philosophers stone) should be interpreted not only as a physical quest ( which originated chemistry, as we know it today) but also as a process for profound spiritual transformation.

 For Jung, alchemy was thus, a symbolical process for profound spiritual transformation, with the aim to deepen consciousness, expanding it to new levels, and with the aim to integrate the soul in the body.